Saml1211/visio-temp-file-remover/docs/installation.md

    - Paths are shown relative to make them easier to read

 4. **Deleting Files**:
-   - Select one or more files by clicking on them (use Ctrl/Cmd or Shift to select multiple)
+   - Select one or more files by clicking on them (use Ctrl or Shift to select multiple)
    - Click "Delete Selected Files"
    - Confirm the deletion when prompted
    - The application will show how many files were successfully deleted